-Note that YaleMail is operated entirely by the Yale Alumni Association.
-Yale Information Technology Services does not have access to and cannot provide support for this service.
-Please visit the YAA website’s YaleMail FAQs for more information or contact the YAA.
+YaleMail is supported by the Yale Alumni Association; Yale Information Technology Services does not have access to and cannot provide support for this service.
+Please visit the YAA’s YaleMail Help page for more information.

-Once your account is deactivated, you will no longer have access to mail, files, calendars, and anything else stored in your Yale account.
-Please see the instructions below for the type of account you have.
+Once your Yale email account is deactivated, you will no longer have access to mail, files, calendars, and anything else stored in your account.
+Please see the instructions below for backing up your email and related files.

 You have several options for preserving your email and related data:

 Option 1: To migrate your data directly to another Google account like your YAA YaleMail account or a personal Gmail account, follow the instructions here.
-Note that YAA YaleMail accounts are provisioned on a rolling basis from May-September 2019, so if you plan to migrate your data to your YAA account you will need to wait for your account to be created before you execute this process.
+Note that YAA YaleMail accounts are provisioned for new graduates in mid-late summer 2019 and cannot be expedited, so if you plan to migrate your data to your YAA account you will need to wait for your account to be created before you execute this process.

 Option 2: To download a ZIP file of your data, follow the instructions here.
 You can then import that data into a folder in another email account of your choice (not limited to Google accounts).
 You can still choose to directly migrate your data to a Google account (Option 1) once you’ve downloaded your ZIP file archive.